hfpg2026/ospac/docs/LLM_PROMPTS.md

 - Permissions, conditions, and limitations
 - Usage restrictions and patent grants

-The prompts are located in `ospac/pipeline/llm_providers.py` and are used by all supported LLM providers (OpenAI, API-based providers, and Ollama).
+The prompts are located in `ospac/pipeline/llm_providers.py` and are used by all supported LLM providers (OpenAI, Claude, and Ollama).

 ## System Prompt